capt-meelo/capt-meelo.github.io/_posts/2019-07-29-port-scanning.md

 This research aims to find the balance between speed and accuracy during an Internet-wide port scanning using open-source and well-known tools.

+> I created [MassMap](https://github.com/capt-meelo/MassMap) to automate port scanning of large target IP addresses and/or CIDR notations.
+This tool was based on the result of this research.

 ## Port Scanning Overview
 ****